jsmolka/blog/content/eggvance/progress-5.md

 }
 ```

 While this version is more than enough for its use case, it doesn't feel like the end-all and be-all of efficient bit iteration.
 It lacks in two important areas which are branch prediction and iteration count.
-The if-statement will cause the host CPUs branch predictor to fail half of the time because emulation date is inherently random.
+The if-statement will cause the host CPUs branch predictor to fail half of the time because emulation is inherently random.
 The high iteration count is caused by the fact that we iterate all bits instead of only the set ones which we need.

 ```cpp
 uint rlist = 0b1010'0110'1110'1010;